-We get asked about where and how we buy our antique, vintage and reclaimed furniture.
-So here’s a diary our trip from January 2014.
-We fly into Delhi arriving at just after 3am, catch a few hours sleep and then hop onto the the mid-day flight to Jodhpur, there’s also the option of the bustling evening overnight sleeper train bound for the ancient blue city of Jodhpur, north west India where we meet our furniture and interiors advisor the next morning.
-He has been in the trade for over 20 years and has an unrivalled knowledge of the antique and vintage sellers and restorers in the city.
-Jodhpur is the best place to buy old furniture in India, interiors from all over the country from the old trade ports like Cochin, historic fortified cities like Jaisalmer and traditional tribal areas like Nagaland.
+We get asked about where and how we buy our antique, reclaimed vintage furniture in India.
+So here’s a diary our trip from a recent trip.
+We fly into Delhi arriving at just after 3am, catch a few hours sleep and then hop onto the the mid-day flight to Jodhpur, there’s also the option of the bustling evening overnight sleeper train bound for the ancient blue city. west India where we meet our furniture and interiors advisor the next morning.
+He has been in the trade for over 25 years and has an unrivalled knowledge of the antique and vintage sellers and restorers in the city.
+Jodhpur is the best place to buy old, vintage and antique furniture in India, interiors from all over the country from the old trade ports like Cochin, historic fortified cities like Jaisalmer and traditional tribal areas like Nagaland.
 It’s always wise have a shopping list of things you want to buy aong with target prices.
 I share my wish list with our adviser and ask him if he has seen anything new whilst visiting his contacts.

 We buy stock that is in need of full restoration, part restoration or has been restored already.
-If we see something that needs to be full restored and repaired we can specify how we want it finished, so we may want the paint left on and not stripped off.
+If we see something that needs to be fully restored and repaired we can specify how we want it finished, so we may want the paint left on and not stripped off.
 We like the restoration to bring items back to life, but not looking pristine and brand new.
 So we specify that only reclaimed wood is used along with original hardware such as handles.
 We ask that where there are gaps between joints that they are left as they are and not filled.
 Once the piece has been made structually sound our overall our instructions are: ‘wash and wax’.
 There’s a growing trend amongst sellers in India to repaint and distress furniture to look old.
 It’s a process we don’t like.
 If we want blue bathroom cabinets we hunt for them and buy them with their time-worn paintwork.

 Most of the furniture and interiors we sell are typically still in use in many Indian homes.
 Their uses are often different; merchant’s use wooden boxes for keeping their cash, documents, valuables and as a desk, we would use them as a memory box or jewellery box.
 Old cabinets are used in India for keeping spices, where we would use them for a bathroom or bedroom for displaying our prized possessions.
 Our wooden framed mirrors were once old window frames reclaimed from old house being renovated or demolished.